tkcmada/it_setup_env/npm-sample/README.md

 DO NOT install these npm package !
 ----------------------------------
-+ task runner( grunt, gulp, webpack, jake, etc...) : DO NOT use these task runner.
++ task runner( grunt, gulp, webpack, jake, etc...) : These tools are just task runner and not smarter than GNU make.
 Learn GNU make at first.
   + https://www.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/
   + http://qiita.com/sasaplus1/items/e7579bb774acf54629ac
 + GNU make document for reference